pes18fan/libman/README.md

 - List the book count in the list
 - Display the book list arranged in ascending order based on the accession number

-Supports upto 50 instances of book info storage; increase it by changing the array size for the library structure, i.e. change the `50` in each line that has the code `libr lib[50];` to whatever number you wish.
+Supports upto 50 instances of book info storage; increase it by changing the array size for the library structure, i.e. change the `50` in every line that has the code `libr lib[50];` to whatever number you wish.

 # Special thanks